A FREE back to school checklist for parents to help cover all the obvious and obscure things that need to be done before your kids head back to class!

 - Download apps & phone numbers to your phone – volunteer sign-up sites, the number you need to call to report an absence, district apps for grades and parent notifications – get them all loaded now!

-- Bookmark the teacher’s website, sports twitter feed, the district calendar (since the kids will ask about their first day off on day 2 of classes ;)
+- Bookmark the teacher’s website, sports twitter feed, the district calendar (since my kids ALWAYS ask about their first day off on day 2 of classes ;)

 - Print off multiple mailing labels for your college student so you're ready to send care packages.